Photo by Andrea Reiman on Unsplash

 Creating a Shared Vision For Your Team Increases Engagement

-With 35 years of research, Kouzes and Posner have shown in The Leadership Challenge how leaders can practice leadership behaviors to be more successful, improve employee engagement, and increase their organization’s financial performance.
+With 35 years of research, Kouzes and Posner have shown in The Leadership Challenge how leaders can practice leadership behaviors (called The Five Practices of Exemplary Leadership®) to be more successful, improve employee engagement, and increase their organization’s financial performance.

 One of the key practice areas effective leaders demonstrate is Inspire a Shared Vision.
 A shared vision can be defined as an end goal or objective that a leader and his or her team establish and work towards together.